Individual Writing Consultations

 - Refer to our scholarship writing resources for additional reading material.

 Support for TAs

-If you are a TA, you are welcome to make an appointment to discuss marking, assignment development, or incorporating writing instruction into your tutorials.
+If you are a TA, we can help you learn about marking, assignment development, or incorporating writing instruction into your tutorials.
 We can support you in a variety of ways:

-- Show you how to recognize and correctly name common grammar errors so that you can identify them in students’ papers
+- Show you how to recognize and correctly name common grammar errors so that you can identify them in studentsí papers

 - Give advice about developing effective, engaging assignments that will encourage critical thinking from your students